Jaundice & Deranged LFTs

 • Blood cultures if any features to suggest infection

-Advanced investigations (discuss with seniors)
+Advanced investigations (after discussion with senior)

 • Paracetamol levels (unhelpful in staggered overdose, it is safer to treat than not treat if even mildly suspected but discuss with seniors)